-Everyone will use the 'traffic light system' with our sole aim of keeping children in the green - guiding and supporting them to do so.
-If a child's behaviour begins to waver, then they will be given a positive verbal reminder- 'What should you be doing?'
+Everyone will actively seek examples of children demonstrating 'green' behaviour and catch them being good - guiding and supporting them to do so.
+If a child's behaviour begins to waver, then they will be given a positive verbal reminder- 'I've noticed that . . .'
+'Show me . . .'

-If the unwanted behaviour continues, then they are told their behaviour is amber at which point it is everyone's job to get them back to exhibiting green behaviour.
-The teacher may choose to make a discreet note of this to remind themselves be extra vigilant for the child displaying positive behaviours for which they can be praised and let know that their behaviour is classed as 'green' again.
+If the unwanted behaviour continues, then they are told their behaviour is not green at which point it is everyone's job to get them back to exhibiting green behaviour.
+The teacher may choose to make a discreet note of this to remind themselves be extra vigilant for the child displaying positive behaviours for which they can be praised and let know that their behaviour is classed as 'green' again. eg "You need to listen to your teacher to get back into green".
+Do this quietly.
+REMEMBER RIP/PIP - reprimand in private, praise in public.